-Sometimes this occurrence doesn’t have diagnostic significance, and it is very important to know that the level of crepitus does not correlate with the degree of disease of the dog.
-Yet still, it's one of the possible signs of joint pain in dogs you can use in the analysis.
+Sometimes, this occurrence doesn’t have diagnostic significance, and it is very important to know that the level of crepitus in dogs does not correlate with the degree of disease.
+Yet still, it's one of the potential signs that your dog is experiencing joint pain.

 6. Abnormal Stance While Moving

-As your dog walks, his abnormal stance is one of the dead giveaways of something being wrong.
-Altered range of motion, that is clearly visible, and altered gait are also clear signs of joint pain in dogs.
+As your dog walks, his abnormal stance – a variation of Paroxysmal Dyskinesia – is one of the giveaways of something being wrong.
+Altered range of motion that is clearly visible to the owner, and a dog's altered gait are also clear signs of canine joint pain.

-Kinematic and kinetic gait analysis of the dog will reveal many signs and symptoms.
-Altered gait is usually the asymmetric movement opposite to standard gait pattern while walking, or running.
-Sometimes altered gait may be recognized as limping or not standing on one foot, while your pooch is trying to relieve another extremity of pain or weight.
+Kinematic and kinetic gait analysis of the dog will reveal many signs and symptoms (6).
+Altered gait is usually the asymmetric movement opposite to standard gait pattern while walking or running.
+Sometimes, altered gait may be recognized as limping or not standing on one foot while your pooch is trying to relieve another extremity of pain or weight.

-The most effective way to spot abnormal gait in dogs is while he's running (or trying to).
-The most common altered gait observed in dogs is often termed “bunny hopping.”
-When the dog runs, he moves both back legs almost together, putting its weight on the hind legs, as if the Fido is reluctant to make the rear legs touch the ground.
+The most effective way to spot abnormal gait in dogs is while he's running or trying to.
+The most common observed altered gait in dogs is often termed “bunny hopping” (see example here).
+As you see in the video, when the dog runs, he moves both back legs almost together, putting his weight on the hind legs, as if he's reluctant to make the rear legs touch the ground.

-Just remember that this type of movement is normal in puppies as a learning process.
+Note: this type of movement is generally normal in puppies as a learning process.

 7. Muscle Atrophy

-The main reason for muscle wasting is a lack of physical activity in your dog, which is often another common sign of joint pain in dogs.
-Because your pooch avoids the use of painful body part, that part becomes atrophied.
-The usual muscles begin to atrophy in 4 weeks of inactivity, and you'll see some decrease in their size and shape.
+The main reason for muscle wasting in dogs is a lack of physical activity, which is often a common sign of a dog experiencing pain.
+Because your pet avoids the use of painful body parts, those parts become atrophied (8).
+The usual muscles begin to atrophy in four weeks of inactivity, and you'll see some decrease in their size and shape.

 8. Altered General Behavior

-Finally, if your dog suddenly doesn't seem like himself, it may be another clear symptom of joint pain in dogs, but other possible causes would need to be ruled out.
-Changes in your dog's behavior can be vary based on the individual dog, as well as depending on the breed and the character.
+If your dog suddenly doesn't seem like himself, it may be another clear symptom of canine joint pain, but other possible causes would need to be ruled out first.
+Changes in your dog's behavior can be vary based on the individual dog, and depending on the breed and their character.

-Most common ones behavior changes in dogs with joint pain are:
+Most common behavior changes in dogs with joint pain are (9):